 Welcome!
-I am a third year Ph.D. student at Princeton University in the Department of Psychology and the Neuroscience Institute working under the supervision of Professor Jordan Taylor and Professor Nathaniel Daw.
+I am a fifth year Ph.D. student at Princeton University in the Department of Psychology working under the supervision of Professor Jordan Taylor and Professor Nathaniel Daw.
 I completed my bachelor degree in Psychology at the National Autonomous University of Mexico supervised by Professor Arturo Bouzas.
 I was also a visiting student at the Department of Psychology at the University of Arizona where I collaborated with Professor Robert Wilson.
-My work focuses on building computational models of how people learn complex motor associations, for example, to play video games or to drive a car.
+My work focuses on building computational models of how people learn complex skills that require sequential decisions, for example, playing video games or driving a car.
 When I am not in the lab, I love going out into nature to run.
 I also enjoy playing chess and reading science fiction.

 Learning new sensorimotor associations.

 How do people learn to play a musical instrument or to drive a car?
 In this project, I focus on developing computational models of how humans accomplish this by making them learn non-intuitive associations in a grid-navigation game.

 Separation of motor memories